-For example, in the repair and maintenance industry, all of the workers fall into the low exposure category.
-However, in the printing industry, a significant proportion (41%) of the exposed workers are in the moderate to high exposure category.
+For example, in the transit and ground passenger transportation, which has the highest number of workers exposed, all of the workers fall into the low exposure category.
+However, in the printing and related support activities industry, a significant proportion (36%) of the exposed workers are in the moderate exposure category.
 Depending on the goals of a prevention campaign, exposure reduction in the large industrial group might be a useful strategy, or reducing exposure to those at highest risk of exposure could be seen as a priority.

 *Numbers may not add up due to rounding

 Methods and Data